-In any case, Spain has yet to finish internal ratification of the MLI, which was stalled on account of the recent elections.
+In any case, Spain has yet to finish internal ratification of the MLI.
 Once the internal ratification process is complete, Spain will need to deposit its instrument of ratification to bring the MLI into force for its CTAs.

 ii Cross-border considerations